Free U.S. Shipping On Orders Over $35 - Ships In Discreet Packaging

 Using Lactobacillus in Response to Recurrent Bacterial Vaginosis

-Bacterial vaginosis is a bacterial infection that causes an overgrowth of harmful bacteria in the vagina.
-A healthy vagina will have plenty of good bacteria that thrive in an acidic environment of 3.8 to 4.5 pH, and these bacteria are from the Lactobacillus family.
-These strands of bacteria help release the beneficial lactic acid that helps maintain a healthy vaginal flora.
-However, when the vaginal ecosystem gets disrupted by more alkaline things – like semen, douching with scented products, or menstrual blood – this can cause an overgrowth of bad bacteria to overtake the good bacteria.
+BV is a bacterial infection that causes an overgrowth of harmful bacteria in the vagina.
+A healthy vagina maintains a balance of beneficial bacteria, primarily from the Lactobacillus family, which thrive in an acidic environment with a pH of 3.8 to 4.5.
+These Lactobacillus bacteria release lactic acid, crucial for maintaining healthy vaginal flora.
+However, disruptions to the vaginal ecosystem, such as exposure to more alkaline substances like semen, scented douches, or menstrual blood, can lead to an overgrowth of harmful bacteria, causing BV.

 What If You’re Getting BV After Sex Every Time?

-While bacterial vaginosis is treatable and doesn’t always go on to be a problem for most women, some women are at risk of contracting recurrent bacterial vaginosis.
-Recurrent bacterial vaginosis happens when the infection comes back within 3 to 12 months of original treatment, often multiple times.
-According to The Baylor College of Medicine, bacterial vaginosis can become chronic.
+While BV is treatable and doesn’t always become a chronic issue for most women, some are at risk of contracting recurrent bacterial vaginosis.
+Recurrent BV occurs when the infection returns within 3 to 12 months of the initial treatment, often multiple times.
+According to The Baylor College of Medicine, BV can indeed become a chronic condition.

 How Long to Wait for Sex After BV Treatment?